 Planning

-a) Needs assessment: Before making any purchases, the Procurement team engages in a thorough planning phase, identifying and assessing the goods and services necessary for the organisation's operations.
+a) Needs Assessment: Before making any purchases, the Procurement team engages in a thorough planning phase, identifying and assessing the goods and services necessary for the organisation's operations.
 This involves a detailed analysis of the needs of different departments and projects.

-Vendor selection
+Vendor Selection

 The next significant element is selecting suitable vendors to fulfil the Procurement needs.
 This process involves thorough research and the application of specific criteria, such as quality, safety, company policies, reliability, cost, delivery times, and more.
 Efficient Procurement Management often involves having a list of potential suppliers, which allows for backup options in case a primary supplier encounters unexpected issues.

-Purchase requisition
+Purchase Requisition

 After successful contract negotiations, the Procurement team starts the formal Procurement process by submitting purchase requisitions.
 These requisitions are requests for funds to make specific purchases from approved vendors.
-This legal process ensures that employees do not make purchases at their discretion, preventing duplicate orders or assets from the wrong supplier.
+This legal process ensures that employees do not purchase at their discretion, preventing duplicate orders or assets from the wrong supplier.

 Delivery

-Invoice management
+Invoice Management

 The final phase of the Procurement Management cycle involves paying vendors and managing invoices.
 This includes reconciling orders with the actual goods and services received, balancing company accounts, and tracking receipts.
 Invoice management practices are essential for monitoring the cost-effectiveness of vendor relationships over time and identifying opportunities to utilise the Procurement budget more effectively.

-Improving Procurement Management
+How to Improve Procurement Management

-Determine when to outsource
+Determine When to Outsource

 Selecting the suitable goods and services to outsource is a critical aspect of effective Procurement Management.
 Research the costs and benefits of handling various aspects of your business internally or externally.
 By aligning your Procurement strategies with the decision to outsource, you can focus your efforts effectively.

-Document Procurement options
+Document Procurement Options

 Create a comprehensive database of potential suppliers that your team can readily access as your business grows and changes.
 This database streamlines the process of researching and contacting potential suppliers, improving the efficiency of Procurement efforts.